EmmanuelMasavoDjegou/Emmanuel-Djegou-Papers/README.md

 - Employ **stratified subsampling** for stable learning amid censored and irregularly spaced events.
 - Perform simulation studies and real-world data applications to show that DeepR-AGT-Recur outperforms traditional AFT and Cox models in accuracy and interpretability.

 ---

-### ☞ Efficient Semiparametric Methods for Generalized Virtual Age Models with Time-Varying Covariates

-Traditional virtual age models assume covariates influence only baseline hazard of initial failure times, ignoring their effect on the virtual age reflecting post-intervention condition.

-- Introduce a **general class of virtual age models** where **time-varying covariates directly influence virtual age**.
-- Offers flexible modeling of recurrent events (e.g., post-surgical readmissions), accounting for censoring and imperfect interventions.
-- Inference based on **semiparametric efficiency theory** via reparameterization of baseline intensity and monotone estimating equations.
-- Estimators are **consistent and asymptotically normal**.
-- Proposed a **novel failure time simulation algorithm**.
-- Demonstrated improved accuracy on biomedical datasets.

----